CamCashGrl teamUpdated April 20266 min read

 Most common cause

 Your audience builds habits around when you go live.
-If you stream at different hours each day, your regulars — especially your high-value fans — can't form a reliable routine around you.
-They might miss your stream one week, then two, then they drift to someone else who is predictably live when they're online.
+If you stream at different hours each day, your regulars — especially high-value fans — can't form a reliable routine around you.
+They might miss your stream one week, then two, then drift to someone else who is predictably live when they're online.

-✅ The Fix
+The Fix

 Anchor at least 3–4 streams per week to the same time slots.
 Ideally your personal peak hours.
 Your audience needs predictability to build a habit of showing up.
-Consistency at the wrong time is less valuable than consistency at your peak — but inconsistency at any time costs you significantly.

 2. Your top fans are churning silently